mozilla/fxa/packages/fxa-content-server/docs/client-metrics.md

 * loaded - logged after the first screen is rendered.
 * &lt;screen_name&gt;.submit - A submit event has occurred and all of the form's input elements are valid.
 * &lt;screen_name&gt;.refresh - The aforementioned screen was refreshed.
+* signin.success - The user has succesfully completed the signin flow.

 #### Authentication namespace
 * error.&lt;screen_name&gt;.auth.114 - account has been throttled ("Attempt limit exceeded")